playmoweb/payline-ios-sdk/README.md

 ## License

-PaylineSDK is available under the MIT license.
+PaylineSDK is available under the GPL license.
 See the LICENSE file for more info.